 Cookie Christmas Cake Ingredients

-- salted butter - I like to use salted butter, but if you only have unsalted that's fine too!
+- salted butter - I like to use salted softened butter, but if you only have unsalted that's fine too!
 Just add ½ teaspoon salt in with your dry ingredients later!

 - brown sugar & granulated sugar - I like a combo of brown sugar and white sugar to achieve a sweetness in this Christmas Cookie cake that is rich, but balanced.